-Accepting that a chronic disease will never go away is not enough.
-I am in danger of losing what I have worked so hard for when problems become worse.
-I repeatedly have to decide if I am willing to go into battle or I am going to give up and let myself slip into decline.
-Stopping regression takes more than good intentions.
-It requires the willingness to act again and again without having therapists around to help.
+I can lose what I have worked so hard for when problems become worse.
+I have to decide if I am willing to go into battle or I am going to give up and let myself slip into decline.
+Stopping regression requires the willingness to act again and again without having therapists around to help.
 I think a problem is solved and then it's not.
 Here is one example.

 Neurologists have known about the extinction phenomenon for decades.
 Two sensations can sometimes cancel each other out.
 This is why you rub a painful body part that has bumped into an object.
 Ben Gay cream works because it has Capsaicin which produces a mild burning sensation that cancels the awareness of muscle pain.